Chapter one: General Provisions

 The management of the free zones and duty-free markets shall submit to the Competent Authority, if so requested, a list of all the goods brought into or taken out therefrom

-Goods placed at the free zones and duty-free markets may not be transferred to other free zones and duty-free markets, stores or warehouses unless according to the securities, undertakings and procedures prescribed by the Director General.
+Goods placed at the free zones and duty-free markets may not be transferred to other free zones and duty-free markets, stores or warehouses unless according to the securities, undertakings and procedures prescribed by the Chairman.

-Goods shall be withdrawn from the free zones and duty-free markets into the State according to the provisions of applicable laws and as instructed by the Director General.
+Goods shall be withdrawn from the free zones and duty-free markets into the State according to the provisions of applicable laws and as instructed by the Chairman.

 Goods taken out from the free zones into the Customs Administration shall be treated as foreign goods even if incorporating local raw materials or articles on which customs duties and taxes have been collected prior to their admission into the free zones.